 I have a number of ongoing projects.
 My research addresses two interconnected questions.
 First, how do forward looking human decisions and ecological dynamics feedback, and what does this mean for management of ecological systems?
-Second, how can we think about natural resources as forms of capital, and how do move this thinking from a metaphor that is useful for guiding intertemporal management to broader application so that natural capital interfaces smoothly with traditional forms of capital?
+Second, how can we think about natural resources as forms of capital, and how do we move this thinking from a metaphor that is useful for guiding intertemporal management to broader application so that natural capital interfaces smoothly with traditional forms of capital?